 CPA AUD Study Guide (2026)

-CPA AUD (Auditing and Attestation) is a Core section of the CPA exam, testing knowledge of auditing standards, procedures, evidence, internal controls, and professional ethics.
-The exam includes multiple-choice questions (MCQs) and task-based simulations (TBS) over a 4-hour testing window.
-The AUD pass rate is approximately 49% (AICPA).
+CPA AUD (Auditing and Attestation) is a Core section of the CPA exam, testing auditing standards, procedures, evidence, internal controls, and professional ethics.
+The exam mixes multiple-choice questions (MCQs) and task-based simulations (TBS) over a 4-hour testing window.
+The AUD pass rate is roughly 49% (AICPA).

 AUD is the most conceptual of the three Core sections.
-Where FAR tests your knowledge of accounting standards and REG tests tax rules, AUD tests your understanding of the audit process, from planning through reporting.
-The questions require judgment, not just calculation.
+FAR tests your knowledge of accounting standards and REG tests tax rules, but AUD tests how well you understand the audit process from planning through reporting.
+The questions ask for judgment, not just calculation.

 What AUD Covers

-The AUD exam tests four content areas (AICPA):
+The AUD exam covers four content areas (AICPA):

 1. Ethics, Professional Responsibilities, and General Principles (15 to 25%)

 AICPA Code of Professional Conduct, independence requirements, quality control standards, professional skepticism, and ethical obligations.
-These questions test whether you understand the rules that govern auditor behavior.
+These questions check whether you know the rules that govern how an auditor behaves.

 2. Assessing Risk and Developing a Planned Response (25 to 35%)